 Thus, it was the hope of the Founders, that in Apollo, Tau Kappa Epsilon would have a model for its members that exemplified all of the best qualities of man.
-They hoped that Tekes, like Apollo, would stand for the light of education and understanding, for
+They hoped that Tekes, like Apollo,

-THE TEKE Magazine The winter 2008 issue of THE TEKE featured the Diamond Anniversary of THE TEKE, from 1908 to 2008.
+THE TEKE Magazine

+The winter 2008 issue of THE

+TEKE featured the Diamond

+Anniversary of THE TEKE, from

+1908 to 2008.

-Apollo Apollo is the god of music, poetry, art, oracles, archery, medicine, sun, light and knowledge.
+ApolloApollo is the god of music, poetry, art, oracles, archery, medicine, sun, light and knowledge.